noahward/webstore/README.md

-# webstore
+# Alpine Sports Gear
-A mock web-based e-commerce platform built to sell a variety of alpine sport gear.
+- A mock web-based e-commerce platform built to sell a variety of alpine sport gear.
+- Objective was to learn NodeJS, as well as explore how users interact with databases.
+Less effort was put into the front end design.